electroqwerty/projects-dl_age_gender_prediction/README.md

 *1. benchmark_classifier_regression/version_0* - totals loss calculated as simple sum of age and gender loss, no weights

-Notebook name: Benchmark model 1
+Name of this model in the notebook: Benchmark model 1

 *2. benchmark_classifier_regression/version_1* - same mode, asabove just have * 0.001 to age loss in order to compare them more intuitively.

-Notebook name: Benchmark model 2
+Name of this model in the notebook: Benchmark model 2

 *3. STROONG_second/version_0* - This is where AdamW instead of Adam was introduced, also lr was changed and weight decay was added.

 STROONG_second/version_2 - another run of the same model.

-Notebook name: Benchmark model 3
+Name of this model in the notebook: Benchmark model 3

-*4. MAE_post_benchmark_final/version_0* - Where I changed to MAE from MSE for age loss.
-This has 0.001 age weight.
-Uses Adam optimizer with lr 3e-4.
-Main comparison between this and first models is in terms of MAE and MSE.
-Notebook name: First model in "After benchmark models part"

-*5.final_model_max_85_for_lime/version_1.* - The model I used in LIME with age limit to 85.
+*4.final_model_max_85_for_lime/version_1.* - The model I used in LIME with age limit to 85.

 Download the face_classifier_logs.zip file.

-How to run (Code for terminal): `tensorboard --logdir "path to unziped file/face_classifier_logs"`
+How to run (Code for terminal): `tensorboard --logdir "path to unziped file/face_classifier_logs`

-After you run this, in terminal window you will have some localhost link available to click, example : 'http://localhost:6007/' or 6006 ..
+After you run this, in terminal window you will have some localhost link available to click, example : http://localhost:6007/ or 6006 ..

 Note: - I used (base) conda environment to run this in, environment might differ for you.

 ----

-Note:

-- The notebook "MAIN" is the notebook containing all of the outlined working steps.
-The notebook with Failed Augmentations is also added for clarity, but is not intended as main part of the project.

 License: MIT License